 This equipment passes through the hands of many students and in order to assure that the equipment remains in good working order, treat it like your own.
 You are financially responsible for all of the equipment you use and should treat it with great care.
 This kind of equipment is not indestructible and it is susceptible to various environmental situations such as a dirt, dust, rain, snow, water, and heat.
 Caution should be taken when transporting all equipment as this equipment is fragile and can easily be damaged.
 Be aware of your environment and where you are at all times.
 This type of equipment is popular with thieves and can easily be pilfered if you are not paying attention.
+Do not rely on others to be the one responsible for "watching" the paying attention.
 Do not rely on others to be the one responsible for "watching" the equipment.